-Last Christmas, my dad gave me a beautiful cooking book by Arabella Boxer, titled ’Arabella Boxer’s Book of English Food’.
-It is both a wonderful object, and an enlightening read about the composition and contents of menus in grand houses in England between the first and second world wars.
+Last Christmas, my dad gave me a beautiful cooking book by Arabella Boxer, titled ’Arabella Boxer’s Book of English Food’ (grandmother to Frank Boxer and Jackson Boxer).
+It is both a wonderful object, and an enlightening read about the composition and contents of menus in big ole aristocratic houses in England between the first and second world wars.
 The introduction is essential reading to any person interested in the history of the English cooking.
-The length of the lunches and dinners described in the book are long and elaborate by present standards of home cooking… Here are a few.
+The length of the lunches and dinners described in the book are long and elaborate by present standards of home cooking…such feats were achieved by their kitchens!
+Here are a few.

 A dinner given by Chips Channon at Moir House,

 ‘We began with blinis served with Swedish schnapps, to wash down the caviare.
 Then soup, followed by salmon, then an elaborate chicken.
 Then a sweet and a savoury.
 The candle light was reflected in my gold plate and the conversation was incessant.
 Eventually Cole Porter was sufficiently intoxicated to play the piano.
 He played for hours.
 I got to bed at 4.30 absolutely exhausted.’

 ‘Nothing better, say at 3 o’clock in the morning, than a boiling hot soupe au choux and cold meat, with a very fresh, crisp salad.
 And you should drink with this one of those little pink or white wines from Anjou our Touraine, which have such a pleasant, sharp taste.
 (This is more suitable, though, for Chelsea than Bayswater –unless you happen to feel, for once, delightfully Bohemian.)

 Vanilla Ice with Hot Cherry Sauce

 A summer luncheon, suggested by Quaglino, 1935:

 Caviar de Sterlet, or Crab Cocktail